lukedickens/asp_recipe_graphs/README.md

 # ASP recipe graphs

-Code for reasoning about substitution and other properties of recipe graphs in ASP with supporting Python wrappers.
+The code in this repository is for reasoning about ingredient substitution and various properties of cooking recipes that have been represented in graphical form.
+The code is written in the Potassco (Clingo) dialect of Answer Set Programming (ASP).
+It is assumed that the user has a working knowledge of ASP, and has a version of Python enablled Clingo installed (see https://potassco.org/).

 ## Reference
 This code is based on the definitions within: